StartBootstrap/startbootstrap-clean-blog-jekyll/_posts/2020-08-20-transformer-vae.md

 While the experimental results of the paper are somewhat limited overall, I believe they show a promising direction for music and sequence generation.
 I hope future work can shed some light on how general the approach is, in particular:
 - The approach seems to hinge on the fact that it’s ‘cheaper’ (in terms of the KL term) to encode a repeated segment as a reference to the first occurrence than to encode its content directly.
-I wonder how the model would behave when trained on longer sequences, where position may be more expensive to encode.
+I wonder how the model would behave when trained on longer sequences, where the position may be more expensive to encode.
 - Will the approach generalize to more complex musical structures (full scores)?
 Or will the dependencies between different segments be too complex to encode concisely?
 - How about text and other modalities?
   Would the approach scale to enormous models like GPT-3,[^4] so that we can, for example, take the first chapter of a novel and develop it in the style of a different book?